This service is currently preview only, and only available for customers upon request.

 - Identity validation

-Transmit validates different identity data sets using built-in integrations to third-party providers, which we consider the validation source.
+Transmit validates different identity data sets using built-in integrations to the services of third-party providers.
 Here are the providers that are supported, along with the types of data they can validate:

 - Telesign (Phone validation)

 - EmailHippo (Email validation)

 - Melissa (SSN, name, email, phone, DoB and address validations)